miklevin/MikeLev.in/_posts/2025-09-06-magic-rolling-pin-ai-code-refactoring.md

 Gemini.
 I do believe that the only viable way to proceed is to add a mode by which I can temporarily turn off the auto-updating feature during development.
-But I'm not asking you to do that work yet because you won't be able to edit the `flake.nix` file, haha!
+But I'm not asking you to do that work yet because you won't be able to edit the `flake.nix` file, ahaha!
 Just think it through out loud with me.

 **Gemini**: